Millions of miles from home

 I would call myself a “self-proclaimed” astronomy admirer.
 I have a degree in Mechanical Engineering and I have taken some advanced physics and math classes in my lifetime.
 I love to see the beautiful images taken from telescopes, satellites, and other advanced imaging equipment that give us a deeper look into our solar system and the billions of worlds beyond our own.

-Geek.com posted this image that Kevin M. Gill, a citizen scientist did some image processing on to generate this amazing picture in February 2019:
+Geek.com recently posted this image that Kevin M. Gill, a citizen scientist did some image processing on to generate this amazing picture:

 NASA’s Juno spacecraft recently captured a new photo of Jupiter and it looks like one of Vincent van Gogh’s swirly masterpieces.